Project

 Currently, test returns :result.
 With the change you are proposing, test would return :calculate_result.

-Updated by jacobevelyn (Jacob Evelyn) almost 6 years ago
+Updated by jacobevelyn (Jacob Evelyn) over 6 years ago

 Ah you're right Jeremy, I hadn't thought about that case.
 I still think it's unexpected though that in your example the behavior would change if we split the conditional into an if...end, but I don't know if others agree, and I don't know how a proposal like this that could possibly break existing code should move forward.